-Day 11 Visits various monuments, and craft
+Day 11 Visits various monuments, and craft and farming villages in the Delta.

-Day 12 An early start is recommended to see the largest and most vibrant floating market in the Delta, before returning to Ho Chi Minh
+Day 12 An early start is recommended to see the largest and most vibrant floating market in the Delta, before returning to Ho Chi Minh City by road; stay two nights.

-Day 13 Sightseeing of Cu Chi Tunnels and Ho
+Day 13 Sightseeing of Cu Chi Tunnels and Ho Chi Minh City.